Developer Guide

 wanderlust also have an exclusive wishlist that keep track of Activity objects.
 Essentially, it is similar to one large model

-is also implemented so that wanderlust can calculate the total cost of the travelplan
+handling 3 x AB3.
+Complex attributes such as Cost is also implemented so that wanderlust can calculate the total cost of the travelplan.

 Furthermore, the attributes of the different classes have to interact with one another to ensure that they are cohesive.

-For instance, we have to make sure any activty
+For instance, we have to make sure any activty/accommodation date is within the range of the travelplan’s date.
+The logic behind can be

 implemented in many ways and we went through a variety of approaches to simplify the logic.

-of wanderlust support higher level features and commands such as sorting, moving and navigating to
+Lastly, the Model of wanderlust support higher level features and commands such as sorting, moving and navigating to

 different directories that were not present in AB3.